 have any unused annual leave carried over into the following leave year

 As the pandemic may prevent employees from taking their annual leave during the relevant holiday year, you could agree to employees taking leave later.

 In response to the pandemic, the Government amended the rules on carrying over annual leave.
-Under the Working Time (Coronavirus) (Amendment) Regulations 2020 at least 4 weeks (pro rata) of annual leave untaken due to Coronavirus (COVID-19) can be carried over into the next two leave years.
+Under The Working Time (Coronavirus) (Amendment) Regulations 2020 at least 4 weeks (pro rata) of annual leave untaken due to Coronavirus (COVID-19) could be carried over into the following 2 leave years.

-This applies if staff could not take leave because they were:
+This applied if staff could not take leave because they were:

 sick with Coronavirus (COVID-19)

 required to keep working due to requirements imposed by the pandemic

 Staff could also carry over holiday if they were furloughed and could not reasonably use the holiday in their holiday year.